olivernybroe/action-conflict-finder/README.md

     runs-on: ubuntu-latest
     name: Find merge conflicts
     steps:
-      # Checkout the source code so we have some files to look at.
+      # Checkout the source code so there are some files to look at.
       - uses: actions/checkout@v2
       # Run the actual merge conflict finder
       - name: Merge Conflict finder